CFEC Board of Directors

 Dr. Day-Hairston is a teacher educator who presents extensively at conferences at the local, state, and national level on differentiated instruction, service-learning, co-teaching, inclusion, problem-based learning, experiential teaching, best practices for working with culturally and linguistically diverse families, best practices for teaching at-risk students, and teaching strategies for working with children with behavioral and emotional disorders.
 Day-Hairston is heavily sought out as a conference speaker and consultant who provides engaging professional development workshops.

 Amy is a native of Columbia, South Carolina.
-After graduation from the University of Georgia, she attended the University of South Carolina School of Medicine where she obtained her medical degree.
+After graduation from the University of Georgia, she attended the University of South Carolina School of Medicine, where she obtained her medical degree.
 She completed General Surgery Residency and Surgical Critical Care Fellowship in Chattanooga, Tennessee and moved to Winston-Salem in 2008.
-She joined the faculty of the Wake Forest School of Medicine, where she serves as an Associate Professor of Surgery and Residency Program Director for General Surgery.
-She and her husband, Herbert Krabel, have twin 6-year old sons, Simon and Max, who attended school at The Children’s Center for several years.
+She joined the faculty of the Wake Forest School of Medicine, where she serves as Associate Professor of Surgery and Residency Program Director for General Surgery.
+She and her husband, Herbert Krabel, have twin 6-year-old sons, Simon and Max, who attended school at The Children’s Center for several years.